How to Choose a Podcast Format for Your Show

 Best Podcast Format: Which One is Right for You?

-Before you pick a format for your podcast show, it helps to find out what everyone else is doing.
-While you don’t have to do the same things as other podcasters, there are some great reasons that podcasters decide to follow famous podcast formats.
+Before you pick a format for your podcast show, it is recommended to find out what everyone else is doing.
+While you don’t have to do the same things as other podcasters, there are some great reasons that podcasters decide to use certain types of podcasts.
 Each has its own advantages and disadvantages.
 Below are some common podcast formats you should consider trying.

 The interview podcast style is certainly one of the first that comes to mind when you think of a podcast.

 It is a popular podcast format.
 There is a regular presenter or a few hosts interviewing a new podcast guest every week.
 While the guests and themes vary, there is always a common thing that connects them.